Azure/arc_jumpstart_drops/script_automation/arc_k8s_monitor_grafana/_index.md

 #### Import Grafana dashboards

-- In addition to built-in dashboards, you can import Grafana dashboards.
+- In addition to dashboard templates, you can import Grafana dashboards.
 Browse to Azure Monitor and select _Dashboards with Grafana_.
 Click on _New_ and select _Import_.

   ![Screenshot showing Grafana dashboard import 01](./artifacts/media/monitor_grafana_import_01.png)